asr1/digital-garden/src/site/notes/Talks/How to Pitch A Board Game To A Publisher.md

 	-   Quality of this sheet is never a consideration
 -   Give them a reason to say yes

-Make a 5 minute video of you piching.
+Make a 5 minute video of you pitching.
 	The RUNDOWN (see below)
 	This video will get you a lot of "no"s
 	But the yeses you get are stronger, it's a great filter